MicrosoftDocs/well-architected/well-architected/mission-critical/alwayson-design-methodology.md

 ## Target Architecture Evolution

-Application architectures established using the AlwaysOn design methodology must continue to evolve in alignment with Azure platform roadmaps to support optimized sustainability.
+Application architectures established using this design methodology must continue to evolve in alignment with Azure platform roadmaps to support optimized sustainability.

 ---